adamelliotfields/treehouse-style-guide/README.md

 The build pipeline consists of Gulp and Dart Sass with Browser Sync providing the local development server and live reloading.
 You can view the Gulpfile [here](./Gulpfile.js).

-Note that you must have Node.js v12.10.0 or later installed.
+Note that you must have Node.js v12.10.0 or later installed (v12.10 was release in September 2019, so you should be good).

 ```bash
 npm install